 - Campsites – If you are looking to stay on campsites in Belgium there are some great options to choose from.
 For example, ACSI has over 146 member sites in Belgium while the Caravan Club also has overseas sites here.
 These sites tend to be of a very high standard, well managed and with modern and clean facilities.
 At busy times of the year it’s always worth booking ahead.

 Being a member of a motorhome or camping club can bring many benefits when travelling in Europe.
-These include discounts on motorhome insurance available for club members – contact Motorhome Protect and see what you could save.

 Top Belgian places to visit